GoogleCloudPlatform/terraform-example-foundation-app/6-anthos-install/README.md

 ## Install and Configure ACM
 ### Generate a Private/Public Key Pairs
-Generate a public/private key pairs, and the public repo
+Generate a public/private key pairs, and then add the public key to the repo.
+You will be presented with a message to specify the file location, just accept the default location "~/.ssh/id_rsa".

+Make sure to replace GIT_REPO_NAME with your username.

+    ```console
+    ssh-keygen -t rsa -b 4096 \
+    -C "GIT_REPO_USERNAME" \
+    -N ''
+    ```
+Don't forget to upload the public key "~/.ssh/id_rsa.pub" to your repository.
+For cloud source repository, see [this link](https://cloud.google.com/source-repositories/docs/authentication)

 ### Create a Private Key
 Create a secret with your private key in both clusters